twagar11/ansible-labs/4-playbooks-and-roles.md

 included in Ansible, and this provides a quick and convenient way for you to download and deploy roles into your playbook structure.
-Let\'s say that you want to update the **message of the day** (**MOTD**) on your target hosts---this is surely something that somebody has already figured out.
+Let\'s say that you want to update the **message of the day** (**MOTD**) on your target hosts -- this is surely something that somebody has already figured out.
 A quick search on the Ansible Galaxy website returns (at the time of writing) 106 roles for setting the MOTD.
 If we want to use one of these, we could download it into our roles directory using the